 The weight of household belongings will often be a much larger factor in the cost of moving.
 Cutting down on the amount of weight needed to be transported over state lines will reduce the costs of the move as well as giving you a chance to declutter.
 Consider holding a yard sale or selling some items online prior to the move.

 When figuring out which items to keep and which ones to let go of, prioritize need-to-have items over nice-to-have.
 If something is simply nice to have but is not really necessary it may be best to get rid of it.
 Letting go of old items that are just cluttering the home can be a refreshing experience and, in a way, help reduce the stress of moving.

 When moving to a new state, make sure your address is updated with those who need to know.
 This is especially important for bills such as loan payments as well as for banking and credit cards.
 Filling out a change of address form with the post office is the best way to make sure the mail is delivered and nothing is overlooked.

 Also, you will need to get a new license and registration for your state.
 The timeline for doing this depends on the state, so check with the DMV at your new place for details.

 Choose the Right Mover

-Choosing a professional mover will reduce the stress of moving as it allows you to focus on the details of adjusting to a new state without having to worry about the logistics of transporting a houseful of belongings.
+Choosing a professional mover in Houston will reduce the stress of moving as it allows you to focus on the details of adjusting to a new state without having to worry about the logistics of transporting a houseful of belongings.
 It’s important to make sure you hire the right mover for this and that you get their contact information.